RobinBoers/nindo/README.md

 ## The story

 Just like my entire website back then, Nindo was meant to be used by secret agents.
 Me and my friends had this thing called the DDDD, which was a secret organisation to protect the universe from the bad guys called humans.
-At first it was called the "DGAW", which was an abbreviation for "De Geheim Agenten Webapp".
+At first Nindo was called the "DGAW", which was an abbreviation for "De Geheim Agenten Webapp".
 Nindo was a part of it which was made for Ninjas, thats where the name came from.
-Later I just called the entire platform Nindo, because I liked the name.
-I sadly don't have backups of the UGLY first versions of the app.
+Later I just called the entire platform Nindo, just because I liked the name.
+I sadly don't have any backups of the UGLY first versions of the platform.

 ## Self hosting Nindo

-True, Nindo is offline, but if you want, you can host it yourself.
+True, Nindo is offline, but if you want you can host it yourself.
 All you need is a webserver that has access to a database and a PHP backend.
 Do you want to know how?
 Follow the guide below.
 The entire source code and the platform itself is in Dutch tough...

 ### STEP 1: Get a server